Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 		</rewrite>
 	````

 	> **Note:** URL rewriting is the process of intercepting an incoming Web request and redirecting the request to a different resource.
-The URL rewriting rules tells the rewriting engine when a request needs to be redirected, and where should they be redirected.
+The URL rewriting rules tells the rewriting engine when and where a request needs to be redirected.
 A rewriting rule is composed of two strings: the pattern to look for in the requested URL (usually, using regular expressions), and the string to replace the pattern with, if found.
 For more information, see [URL Rewriting in ASP.NET](http://msdn.microsoft.com/en-us/library/ms972974.aspx).

 1. Press **CTRL + S** to save the changes.